 SCB Opposes Construction of Thirty Meter Telescope (TMT) on Mauna Kea (Mauna a Wākea), Hawai'i

-The summit of Mauna Kea (where the MKSR is located) supports a fragile aeolian ecosystem (i.e., shaped by wind patterns), characterized by specialized primary producers (including mosses, algae, and lichens) and an unusual community of arthropod predators and scavengers.
-Resident plant species include the endangered Mauna Kea silversword (Argyroxiphium sandwicense) and Douglas’ bladderfern (Cystopteris douglasii), listed as a species of concern by the U.S. Fish and Wildlife Service.
-There are at least 12 arthropod species endemic to the summit, including omnivorous, day-flying Agrotis moths, Lycosa wolf spiders, a Lithobius centipede, and the unique, flightless wēkiu bug (Nysius wekiuicola).
-The wēkiu bug is a candidate for federal listing as an endangered species5.
-Further degradation of summit ecosystems--already impacted by existing development2 and climate change--cannot be mitigated: These endemic species of Mauna Kea have no alternative habitat.
+The summit of Mauna Kea (where the MKSR is located) supports a fragile aeolian ecosystem (i.e., shaped by wind patterns), characterized by specialized primary producers (including mosses, algae, and lichens) and a unique community of arthropod predators and scavengers.
+Resident plant species of Mauna Kea include the endemic and endangered Mauna Kea silversword (Argyroxiphium sandwicense subs sandwicense7) and the native Douglas’ bladderfern (Cystopteris douglasii), listed as a species of concern8.
+There are at least 12 arthropod species endemic to the summit, including omnivorous, day-flying Agrotis moths, Lycosa wolf spiders, and the unique, flightless wēkiu bug (Nysius wekiuicola)9.
+Finally, another arthropod, a Lithobius centipede, is also found on Mauna Kea, however, there is uncertainty as whether the species is endemic - underscoring the critical need to evaluate the species status and habitat needs11.
+Further degradation of summit ecosystems—already impacted by existing development2 and climate change—may be irreversible: The endemic species of Mauna Kea have no alternative habitat.

-- Oppose the construction of the TMT and any further development on the summit of Mauna Kea, without the due and inclusive co-development of this and all other infrastructure plans with the Kānaka Maoli, to avoid further adverse impacts on the fragile ecosystems and vulnerable species unique to the summit of Mauna Kea, and;
+- Oppose the construction of the TMT and any further development on the summit of Mauna Kea, without the due and inclusive co-development of this and all other infrastructure plans with affected parties, including groups of the Kānaka Maoli, to avoid further adverse socio-environmental impacts on the fragile ecosystems and vulnerable species unique to the summit of Mauna Kea, and;

-- Support the Kānaka Maoli in their occupation of their unceded lands with the aim of restoring traditional stewardship of Mauna Kea, and;
+- Stand with Kānaka Maoli in their occupation of their unceded lands with the aim of supporting traditional stewardship of Mauna Kea, and;

-- Urge pono (righteous) scientific development efforts of any kind on Indigenous lands to employ an inclusive process that includes all stakeholders, respects the past and present irreplaceable ecological and cultural value of natural resources, and integrates the role of Indigenous Peoples as stewards of their lands.
+- Urge the pursuit of pono (righteous) scientific development efforts of any kind on Indigenous lands to employ an inclusive process that includes all stakeholders, respects the past and present irreplaceable ecological and cultural value of natural resources, and integrates the role of Indigenous Peoples as stewards of their lands.